DevidMonster/DevidShop-Fashion/README.md

 # DevidShop-Fashion
- * open and run folder client to view frontend: cd client/
+ * cd to folder client to rum and view frontend: cd client/
- * open and run folder server to run backend: cd server/
+ * cd to folder server to run backend: cd server/